cdl-geneseo/geneseo-dictionary/H/Hamilton.md

 # Hamilton

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Hamilton

 Created by  Lauren Silverman on Dec 11, 2020

 a Broadway musical about the founding father Alexander Hamilton, written by Linh Manuel Miranda, that has grown in popularity over the past few years.As of 2020, 72.1% of students know the word72.1% of students surveyed know the word.
 Of those surveyed, 74.4% believed it originated elsewhere.(Silverman, G-M, 2020)